-Each time we make pot roast, we’re astounded at just how marvelously tender such a cheap cut of meat as a chuck roast can become with a little love—and a lotta patience.
+Each time we make pot roast, we’re astounded at just how marvelously tender such an undervalued cut of meat can become with a little love and a lotta patience.
 We’re convinced the trick to pot roast lies in leaving it in the oven long enough.
-Those of you who are impatient and continually pull it out to poke and prod it will find that it remains unappetizingly tough until the very last moment.
-So hang in there and just go read a book or something, as it will turn surprisingly tender, it just does so on its own timeframe.
-Sorta like some guys we’ve known….
+Those of you who are impatient will find that it remain not quite ready until the very last moment, when you’ve all but given up any thoughts of it actually becoming tender.
+Hang in there.
+It will happen.
+It just does so in its own time.–Renee Schettler Rossi

 Ina Garten’s Company Pot Roast